uthej1/DiskSchedulingAlgorithms/README.md

 # How this works?<br>
 At the Client-side:<br>
-Cient has to enter the head starting position, last track no., type of algorithms and the disk requests<br>
+At the client side, head initial position, last track number, type of algorithm and the requests are sent to the server.
+Server sends back the order in which the requests are processed.
+A graph is plotted then displaying the order in which the requests are processed.<br>
 At the Server-side:<br>
-According to the type of algorithm, the order of evaluation is calculated and the graph is plotted.
+According to the type of algorithm, the order of evaluation is calculated and sent to the server.

 # What packages/ Modules did we use?
 Python: Socket, Matplotlib <br>
 Java: Java.net, JavaFX<br> <br>

+# Examples
 SSTF using Python<br>
 ![alt text](https://github.com/uthej1/DiskSchedulingAlgorithms/blob/main/DiskScheduling/Images/sstf%20cmd.PNG)<br>
 Plot<br>